AlexLaforge/Native-adblock-detector/README.md

 - https://medium.com/@getdrizzle/big-shifts-in-online-content-monetization-bdebd920bf4b#.ecw88igpq

 ## Is it for you?
-Good framework to decide is to ask yourself questions:
+Good framework to decide is to ask yourself these 2 questions:

 *"Will I pay for content on my website?"*